woodward/integrator/README.md

 - outputting simulation results dynamically via an output function (for applications such as plotting dynamically, or for animating while the simulation is underway)
 - generating simulation output at fixed times (such as at `t = 0.1, 0.2, 0.3`, etc.)
-- interpolating intermediate points via quartic Hermite interpolation (for `ode45`) or via cubic Hermite interpolation (for `ode23`)
+- interpolating intermediate points via quartic Hermite interpolation (for `DormandPrince45`) or via cubic Hermite interpolation (for `BogackiShampine23`)
-- detecting termination events (such as collisions); see the Livebooks for details.
+- detecting termination events (such as collisions); see the Livebook guides for details.
 - increasing the simulation fidelity (at the expense of simulation time) via absolute tolerance and relative tolerance settings